-Nevertheless, it’s critical that you understand the changing landscape of the MCU and MPU market, their capabilities and OS implications.
-For that reason, we decided to document these considerations for our customers and friends in our latest whitepaper, in which you'll learn the questions you need to consider when assessing your embedded UI potential against your desired user experience.
+To assist with understanding the changing landscape of the silicon markets, along with their capabilities and OS implications, we decided to document these considerations for our customers and friends in our this whitepaper, where you'll learn the questions you need to consider when assessing your embedded GUI potential against your desired user experience.

 The top 3 things to consider for optimal embedded GUI hardware selection